elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 ![Player Sign Up Page at Default Route](images/phoenix_authentication/new_default_route.png)

-And we can access `http://0.0.0.0:4000/elm` to see our original home page, which we'll later turn into our Elm single page application.
+And we can access `http://0.0.0.0:4000/elm` to see our original home page, which we'll later turn into our Elm front-end application.

 ![Original Home Page at /elm Route](images/phoenix_authentication/new_elm_route.png)